COM-HPC

-The computer-on-module for high performance compute (COM-HPC) form factor standard targets high I/O and computer performance levels.
-Each COM-HPC module integrates core CPU and memory functionality and input and output including USB up to Gen 4, audio (MIPI SoundWire, I2S and DMIC), graphics, (PCI Express) up to Gen. 5, and Ethernet up to 25 Gbits/s per lane.
+COM-HPC is a computer-on-module form factor standard that targets high performance compute and high I/O levels.
+Each COM-HPC module integrates core CPU and memory functionality and input and output including USB up to Gen 4, audio (MIPI SoundWire, I2S and DMIC), graphics, (PCI Express) up to Gen. 5, and Ethernet up to 25 Gbit/s per lane.
 All I/O signals are mapped to two high density, high speed and low profile connectors on the bottom side of the module.
 COM-HPC employs a mezzanine-based approach.
 The COM modules plug into a carrier or base board that is typically customized to the application.
 Over time, the COM-HPC mezzanine modules can be upgraded to newer, backwards-compatible versions.
 COM-HPC targets Industrial, Military/Aerospace, Gaming, Medical, Transportation, IoT, and General Computing embedded applications and even scales up to RAM and performance hungry server or edge server applications.

 History

-The PICMG work-group officially started in October 2018.
-The hardware specification passed the PICMG member review in December 2020.
-The official release was expected for January 2021.
+The PICMG work-group officially started in October 23, 2018.